PrincetonCS-UCA/intro-lab-website/content/_index.md

 4. [Information about becoming an Intro Lab TA (and get paid!)](/information-about-becoming-an-intro-lab-ta/)

 # Announcements
-- 🌸 The lab will remain open throughout the Reading period.
-- ⛄ The lab will **close** on **Monday, May 6th** for the Spring semester.
+- 🌸 The lab will be open on **Friday, September 6** for the Fall 2024 Semester.
-- For this semester, the COS 226/217 lab room on Tuesdays will be in Lewis room 138.
+- ⛄ For this semester, the COS 226/217 lab room on Fridays and Wednesdays will be in Lewis room 134.

 # Spring 2024 Schedule